anttiviljami/wp-pdf-templates/readme.txt

 == Changelog ==

+= 1.3.6 =
+* Added more cookie logic and a fix for non-encoded cookies
+* General cleanup of documentation & code

 = 1.3.5 =
 * Request cookie relaying is now optional and disabled by default
 * If this update causes any issues, try enabling the constant FETCH_COOKIES_ENABLED